cindyl5697/sep11-freedom-project/entries/entry03.md

 # Entry 3
 ### 02/10/2021

-Today I continue to explore [Firebase](https://firebase.google.com) from the [Freedom Project Tool list](https://docs.google.com/document/d/1oJFrErlAZvB-0V923QGOm4X3CwiceJsKot2R6Jz8Mdc/edit) by learning deeper about Firebase, as well as continuing to test some code out I made my final decision to use [Firebase](https://firebase.google.com) as my final Freedom Project tool.
+Today I continue to explore [Firebase](https://firebase.google.com) from the [Freedom Project Tool list](https://docs.google.com/document/d/1oJFrErlAZvB-0V923QGOm4X3CwiceJsKot2R6Jz8Mdc/edit) by learning deeper about Firebase, as well as continuing to test some code out.
+I made my final decision to use [Firebase](https://firebase.google.com) as my final Freedom Project tool.
 I also continue to explore and learn "how to make" my freedom project, to-do list by watching this [youtube tutorial](https://www.youtube.com/results?search_query=javascript+firebase).

 _________________

-In my previous Engineering Design Process, I have already defined the problem of creating my project, which is the struggle of students and adults forgetting their tasks  To solve that problem, I research the tool and know how it can apply to my project.
+In my previous Engineering Design Process, I have already defined the problem of creating my project, which is the struggle of students and adults forgetting their tasks.
+To solve that problem, I research the tool and know how it can apply to my project.
 I also think about the solutions that can help to correspond to solve real-life problems.
 <br>
 _________________

-Through this Engineering Design Process, I am still researching Firebase and how Firebase can help me build my project  This time, I learn from [this website](https://firebasetutorials.com/what-can-firebase-do/) that Firebase has four categories Develop, Quality, Analytics, and Grow  I focus on the first half of the main category Develop, which contains Authentication, Database, and Storage.
+Through this Engineering Design Process, I am still researching Firebase and how Firebase can help me build my project.
+This time, I learn from [this website](https://firebasetutorials.com/what-can-firebase-do/) that Firebase has four categories Develop, Quality, Analytics, and Grow.
+I focus on the first half of the main category Develop, which contains Authentication, Database, and Storage.
 <br>

 Authentication considers as registration for your apps such as username/email and password.
 The database is considered as storage, or accessible for your data.
 There are two types of databases: Real-time database and Cloud Firestore.
 Both databases help to sync and storage the data.
 The "Storage" helps the user to store the information/task they have input.
 I found this very important to my project because user's task(s) needs to be store for the user to keep their task(s) in mind (In the following paragraph 2 would fully explain my knowledge of the category Develop in firebase).
 <br>

- At the same time, I am also in the "Steps of brainstorming" even more possible and started to plan the most promising solution of my project  To create a project with firebase isn’t easy, I need to think of more possibilities for others to use my <b>to-do list</b>.
+ At the same time, I am also in the "Steps of brainstorming" even more possible and started to plan the most promising solution of my project.
+To create a project with firebase isn’t easy, I need to think of more possibilities for others to use my <b>to-do list</b>.
 I also start planning my project with my partner, Nina Li.
 We first started to plan the base of our project (HTML and SCRIPT.JS) with the help of the <a href="https://www.youtube.com/watch?v=pSVHDk4hK8Y"> youtube tutorial</a>.
 <br>

 _________________